Tunisian Arab in Netherlands

 In the first few centuries after Christ, Christianity spread throughout North Africa.
 A strong church was established in present-day Tunisia despite intense persecution from the Romans.
 Visitors can find ancient baptisteries and sites of martyrdom among the ruins.
 However, disunity, factions, and a failure to translate the Bible into the local languages weakened the church.
 When Arab invaders arrived in the 7th century an empty shell of a church was all that existed.
 Islam spread rapidly, and the Christian roots of the people were forgotten.

 In 1956 Tunisia won its independence from France.
 Over the next 55 years, Tunisia only had two presidents and the people lived under repression and fear of the government.
 Tunisia was an Islamic state, but the former president had stifled most forms of extremism.
 The atmosphere of Tunisia is very secular.
 Many Tunisians seldom or never go to a mosque.
 Women currently have more rights than in other Arab countries.
 Many women hold government offices and professional careers.
 The turmoil of the Arab Spring was nowhere near as difficult in Tunisia than it was in other Arab countries.
-There are fewer Tunisians entering Europe than people from other Arab Muslim countries.
+There are fewer Tunisians entering Europe than people from most other Arab Muslim countries because Tunisia has a relatively strong economy.

 Most Tunisians remain in their small North African country, but some have tried to make a better living in European countries.
 These Tunisians are most likely to go to France or Italy, but a small number now live in the Netherlands where they blend in with other people from the Arab World.